Top Five Concealed Carry Mistakes

 Concealed Carry Mistake # 1 – Settling for the Minimum Training Requirement

 This mistake will get you or a family member killed.
 This topic is covered in depth on the home page of this website, so I will sum it up quickly.
-Even if you don’t take your Florida concealed weapons permit training from me, please do your research and avoid a gun show or “quickie course” UNLESS you already know how to shoot.
+Even if you don’t take your Florida concealed weapons permit training from me, please do your research and avoid a gun show or “quickie course”.

 Concealed Carry Mistake # 2 – Improper Concealed Carry Attitude or Mindset